Why choose Sociology at PPCC?

 Sociology examines culture and society from many different angles.
 As a result it will change the way students think about society and expand students ability to think critically.

-Example Classes I Might Take
+Classes You Might Take

 Program Learning Outcomes